Wing Gambit

-In chess, the Wing Gambit is an opening in which White plays an early b4, deflecting an enemy pawn or bishop from c5 so as to regain control of d4, an important central square.
-Or an opening in which Black plays an early ...b5.
+In chess, the name Wing Gambit has been given to a few opening lines in which White plays an early b4, deflecting an enemy pawn or bishop from c5 on the so as to regain control of d4, an important central square.

-The most common Wing Gambit is in the Sicilian Defence (1.e4 c5 2.b4).
-The most important Wing Gambit is the Evans Gambit (1.e4 e5 2.Nf3 Nc6 3.Bc4 Bc5 4.b4), treated separately.
+The most common of these is the Wing Gambit in the Sicilian Defence (1.e4 c5 2.b4).

 Against the Sicilian Defence

 The Wing Gambit in the Sicilian Defence runs 1.e4 c5 2.b4.
 After Black takes with 2...cxb4, the usual continuation is 3.a3 bxa3 (3...d5 is more recently considered superior, when White must avoid 4.exd5 Qxd5 5.axb4 Qe5+ winning the rook, a blunder actually seen in tournament play in Shirazi–Peters, Berkeley 1984; instead 5.Nf3 is better) and now the main line is 4.Nxa3, though 4.Bxa3 and 4.d4 are also seen.
 It is also possible to decline (or at least delay acceptance of) the gambit with 2...d5.

-For his pawn, White gets quicker and a central advantage, but it is not generally considered one of White's better choices against the Sicilian and it is virtually never seen at the professional level.
-Amongst amateurs it is more common, though still not so popular as other systems.
+For the pawn, White gets quicker and a central advantage, but it is not generally considered one of White's better choices against the Sicilian and it is virtually never seen at the professional level.
+Among amateurs it is more common, though still not so popular as other systems.

 After Black's 2...cxb4, another popular third move alternative for White is 3.d4.
 Grandmasters George Koltanowski, David Bronstein and World Champion Alexander Alekhine have played this line.

 White can postpone the gambit one move by playing the Wing Gambit Deferred, playing 2.Nf3 followed by 3.b4.
 The deferred Wing Gambit is considered to be best when Black responds 2...e6.
 The Portsmouth Gambit runs 2.Nf3 Nc6 3.b4, where Black is disinclined to refuse the gambit due to the positional threat 4.b5, displacing the knight and disrupting Black's smooth development.